swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 }
 ```

-Trailing comma will be allowed in single-element lists but not in zero-element lists, since the trailing comma is actually attached to the last element.
+Trailing commas will be allowed in single-element lists but not in zero-element lists, since the trailing comma is actually attached to the last element.
 Supporting a zero-element list would require supporting _leading_ commas, which isn't what this proposal is about.

 ```swift
 (1,) // OK